GrLoopBack/binds_parser/README.md

 Run the script with:
 ```
-$ python parse_binds.py
+$ python parse_binds.py SOLCustom.binds output.csv
 ```
-When prompted, enter the path to your .binds file (e.g., MyCustom.binds or /path/to/EDdirectory/).
+Include the path to your .binds file (e.g., MyCustom.binds or /path/to/EDdirectory/MyCustom.binds).

-Enter the desired output CSV file name (e.g., keybinds.csv).
+Include the desired output CSV file name (e.g., keybinds.csv).
 If you don’t specify .csv, it will be added automatically.

 Output:The script generates a CSV file (e.g., keybinds.csv) in the same directory as the script.

-The **CSV** will contain columns: **Action, Device, Input, and Notes,** similar to the table I provided earlier.
+The CSV will contain columns: Action, Device, Input, and Notes, similar to the table I provided earlier.

 Open the CSV in spreadsheet software (e.g., LibreOffice) or a text editor to view the keybind mappings.

 # Features